vinhed/Image-Maker/README.md

 # Setup - .PY

 1. Install Python 3.6
+2. Download ImageMaker.py from the project
-2. Use "python ImageMaker.exe -s" for setup
+3. Use "python ImageMaker.exe -s" for setup

 Syntax